2006

 ● 10-8-2006: Much is relative.
 A genius is a genius largely in virtue of others’ comparative mediocrity.

-● The only thing I like about Sundays is that no mail is delivered . . . so I’m relieved of the worry and burden of dealing with what may arrive (like bills).
+● The only thing I like about Sundays is that no mail is delivered . . . so I’m relieved of the worry and burden of dealing with what may come (like bills).

 ● 10-10-2006: In equanimity, one’s ability to act (well) is tested; in arousal, one’s ability to refrain from acting (badly) is tested.